inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

       - "./config/pgadmin-config:/var/lib/pgadmin:rw"
 ```

-PERSIST THE PGADMIN CONFIGURATION
+PERSIST THE PGADMIN CONFIGURATION<br>
-In order to avoid setting up the server every time that I spun up the pgAdmin service:
-1. created a pgadmin-config folder on my host computer
+To avoid needing to set up the server every time you start the pgAdmin service map a folder on the host to the pgAdmin config folder.
-2. updated the permissions so that anyone could rwx `chmod 777 /config/pgadmin-config´
-3. mapped that to a volume in the pgAdmin container so that changes to the config will be saved on my machine
 ``` yaml
 volumes:
       - "./config/pgadmin-config:/var/lib/pgadmin:rw"